mcgalcode/chem281-lab1/README.md

 Keep in mind:

 - You'll need to create a Repository before you can push
-- Choose a recognizable name for your image
+- Choose a recognizable name for your repository
-- Go ahead and delete your image and repository after someone else has successfully run it on their machine (though of course this would be antithetical to the reproducibility goal of this lab if it weren't a toy problem...)
+- Feel free to delete your image and repository after someone else has successfully run it on their machine (though of course this would be antithetical to the reproducibility goal of this lab if it weren't a toy problem...)

 ### Gotchas